heistp/antler/README.md

   run either locally or via ssh, and optionally in Linux network namespaces
 * test orchestration across nodes with a configurable hierarchy of serial and parallel runners
-* system runner allows execution of arbitrary system commands for setup, teardown, mid-test config changes and data collection
+* system runner allows execution of arbitrary system commands (e.g. for setup, teardown, mid-test config changes or data collection)
 * runners may be scheduled using arbitrary timings and parameters (e.g. TCP flow introductions on an exponential distribution with lognormal lengths)
-* optional and configurable streaming of results during test
+* optional streaming of results during test
 * plots/reports using Go templates, with included templates for time series and FCT plots using Google Charts
 * flexible configuration using [CUE](https://cuelang.org/)